SophieManuel/Visualisation_Project/README.md

 ## Task affectation

 For the time being, the work is organized as follows :

-Data preprocessing and loading :
+Data preprocessing and loading : Seydou

-   - Seydou
-The interactive choropleth map (design, features,...) :
+* Interactive choropleth map (design, features,...) : Anas, Ravahere
-   Anas
-   Rava
-The histogram/kde and sortable datatable
-   Sophie using the package `pandas`;
+* Histogram/kde and sortable datatable Sophie using the package `pandas`
-Heatmap :
+* Heatmap : Anas
-   Anas
-Lineplot :
+* Lineplot : Anas
-   Anas
+* Animation : Seydou ,Sophie
-Unit Testing
+* Unit Testing by the team
-Animation <name.s>;
-Documentation will be written by the team;
+* Documentation will be written by the team;
-Beamer for the oral presentation will be done by the team.
+* Beamer for the oral presentation will be done by the team.
-Web app : Anas
+* Web app : Anas

 ## Authors